pulumi/docs/content/blog/delivering-cloud-native-infrastructure-as-code-a-pulumi-white-paper/index.md

 title: "Delivering Cloud Native Infrastructure as Code, a Pulumi white paper"
 authors: ["marc-holmes"]
 tags: ["Cloud-Native"]
-meta_desc: "Read our latest white paper, Delivering Cloud Native Infrastructure as Code, where we make the case for a consistent programming model for the cloud. "
+meta_desc: "Read our latest white paper, Delivering Cloud Native Infrastructure as Code, where we make the case for a consistent programming model for the cloud."
 date: "2018-12-05"

 summary: "In our latest white paper, Delivering Cloud Native Infrastructure as Code, we we make the case for a consistent programming model for the cloud."